tcheeric/phoenixd-java/README.md

 This is a Java wrapper for ACINQ's [phoenixd REST API](https://phoenix.acinq.co/server/api).

+## Requirements
+- Java 21
+- Maven
+- A running instance of phoenixd
+- A valid Lightning address (for testing.
+See below)
+-
 ## Contributing
 Currently, only a subset of the endpoints are implemented.
 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
 To implement a new endppoint, you need to create three classes